lotusnprod/lotus-web/README.md

 # LOTUS web

 Natural Products Online is an open source project for Natural Products (NPs) storage, search and analysis.
-This repository contains code for LOTUS, the naturaL prOducTs occUrrence databaSe, one of the biggest and best annotated resources for NPs occurrences available free of charge and without any restriction.
+This repository contains code for LOTUS, one of the biggest and best annotated resources for NPs occurrences available free of charge and without any restriction.
 LOTUS is a living database which is hosted in parallel at Wikidata and here.
 The Wikidata version allows for community curation and addition of novel data.
 The current version allows a more user friendly experience (such as structural search, taxonomy oriented query, flat table and structures exports).

 Prior to any further action, a target folder needs to be generated, with the following command: